dafny-lang/dafny/docs/StyleGuide/Style-Guide.md

 This style guide provides coding conventions for the Dafny code.

 *This documentation is still in progress.
-Please feel free to add any more suggestions if any.*
+Please feel free to add more suggestions.*

 ## Naming Convention
 Any **variables** are named with `camelCase`.